Define job parameter models¶

 stencils: list[WorkerCircleStencil]

-This model will be imported by both the frontend and the backend worker, and therefor must not depend on any of the other frontend code or any Python libraries that will not be present in the worker backend.
+This model will be imported by both the frontend and the backend worker, and therefore must not depend on any of the other frontend code or any Python libraries that will not be present in the worker backend.

 Using complex data types in the worker model¶